 Each one of us has a heritage.
 And your heritage is an important part of who you are.
 We carry the DNA of those went before us – their successes, their failures and their hopes.
 Gender and race are at the core of identity, whether we like to admit it or not.

 25 years ago I remember being high on LSD at a Grateful Dead concert, up near San Francisco.
-I recall saying to some friends at the time, that I was ashamed of being an American.
+I recall saying to some friends that I was ashamed of being an American.
 I did not want to be a part of “the Patriarchy” and that I was ashamed of being white.
 My girlfriend, at the time, had just finished her first year at a California university.
 She said she was so proud of me.
 That I was finally starting to “get it”.